GandalfTea/Notebooks/Deep Learning/MIT Textbook/LinearAlgebra.md

 ___x___<sup>T</sup>___y___ = ___y___<sup>T</sup>___x___.

-The transpose of a matric product has a simple form:
+The transpose of a matrix product has a simple form:

 (___AB___)<sup>T</sup> = ___B___<sup>T</sup>___A___<sup>T</sup>

 This allows us to demonstrate the equasion : ___x___<sup>T</sup>___y___ = ___y___<sup>T</sup>___x___ by exploiting the fact that the value of such a product is a scaler and therefore equal to its own transpose: